The Problem

 The entire process is invisible to the end user.
 They ask a question — they get a disciplined answer with a verifiable proof chain.
 Five minutes from first API call to first scored response.

-GOLD — the discipline layer
+GOLD Core — the discipline layer

 Scoring